abovethefray/klaviyo-adobe-commerce-app-checkout-consent-dropin/README.md

 - Klaviyo Adobe Commerce App Builder app
 - Klaviyo Account

+> [!NOTE]
+> Make sure that your Klaviyo app builder is set up and working properly before installing this drop-in (e.g. API mesh and Klaviyo credentials re working properly).
+Refer to the app builder installation instructions.

 ## Workflow

 1. After proceeding to checkout, the user can opt-in to check the consent boxes; email or sms.